adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 This approach has a few drawbacks:

-1. Performance overhead: caching at the SYCL level and then replaying through UR adds latency compared to capturing directly at the driver level.
+1. Performance overhead: caching at the SYCL level and then replaying through UR adds latency compared to capturing directly by Level Zero.
 2. No native interoperability: Level Zero commands issued outside of SYCL (e.g., via `zeCommandListAppend*`) cannot be captured into the graph without workarounds such as the SYCL native-handle escape hatch, which requires code changes on the user side.
+3. Blocking submissions: when submitting multiple copies of a graph to a queue, there needs to be a synchronization between successive executions which is not necessary with native recording.

 Level Zero recently introduced a set of experimental APIs that enable graph-level capture of commands submitted to immediate command lists.
 This API can be used via Unified Runtime's new graph API (introduced in [intel/llvm#20860](https://github.com/intel/llvm/pull/20860)) which contains functions such as `urQueueBeginCaptureIntoGraphExp` and `urEnqueueGraphExp`.

+All three drawbacks are addressed using the proposed Native Recording mode for SYCL Graph.

 ## Design Overview

-Our goal is to introduce a Native Recording mode for SYCL Graph that, when enabled, bypasses the UR Command-Buffer path and instead puts the underlying Level Zero immediate command list into graph-recording mode.
+Our goal is to introduce a Native Recording mode for SYCL Graph that, when enabled, bypasses the UR Command-Buffer path and instead puts the underlying Level Zero immediate command list into graph-recording mode (via the new UR Graph API).
 All commands, whether submitted via SYCL or directly via Level Zero APIs, are captured by Level Zero and finalized into an executable Level Zero graph.

 ### High-Level Flow